Republicans ask Biden to end Rep. Deb Haaland's nomination for secretary of interior

-Category: World Hits: 3Campaign Action
+Category: World Hits: 4Campaign Action

 When President Biden named Rep. Deb Haaland to be secretary of the interior, most of the public response was immensely positive.
 Here was a Native woman, a citizen of the Laguna Pueblo, chosen to oversee a department with an impact on Indigenous Americans greater than any other except the War Department.
 Authority over the Native population was transferred to the Department of the Interior in 1849, although the Indian wars continued for another four decades.
 Anyone who has followed the Interior Department’s often atrocious handling of American Indian matters over the years knows just how big a deal Haaland’s appointment could be, and what possible changes she could promote in the Biden-Harris administration.